bwRavencl/ControllerBuddy-Pages/index.md

         - As soon as the X button gets pressed the view is centered and the zoom level gets reset.
         In order to achieve this, usually multiple actions must be performed:
             - The relative vJoy axes that are mapped to looking around must be centered - this can be done via configuring two specialized actions called *Reset vJoy Axis* that target the respective vJoy axes.
-            - The in-game commad(s) to center the view in all view axes must be fired.
+            - The in-game command(s) to center the view in all view axes must be fired.
             - The in-game command to reset the zoom level must be fired.
-        - In addition, while holding the X button the *View Mode* gets activated:
+        - Additionally, holding down the X button will activate the *View Mode*:
-        In *View Mode*, the D-Pad is used to switch between the most important views, such as the cockpit view, external views or map view.
+        In this mode, the D-Pad is used to switch between the main views, such as the cockpit view, external views or map view.

         - **Triming the aircraft** can be done while activating *Trim Mode* by pressing and holding the left shoulder button:
-        - In *Trim Mode* the D-Pad is used to change the pitch and roll trim, while the X and B buttons are used to change yaw trim.
+        - While in this mode, the D-Pad is used to change the pitch and roll trim, while the X and B buttons are used to change yaw trim.
-        - Some aircraft may have a *Center Trim* command which can be assigned to the A Button.
+        - Some aircraft may have a *Center Trim* command that can be assigned to the A Button.
-        - For most helicopters no dedicated Mode is necessary, instead the left shoulder button should simply be mapped to a *Force Trim* command if available.
+        - For most helicopters, no dedicated Mode is necessary.
+Instead, the left shoulder button should simply be mapped to a *Force Trim* command, if available.

-        - The *Mouse Mode*  allows you to control basic mouse functions via your gamepad.
+        - The *Mouse Mode*  allows you to control basic mouse functions with your gamepad.
 It is activated by pressing down the left stick.
-        In this case the Mode-switching is configured to toggle between *Default Mode* and *Mouse Mode*, this means that pressing down the left stick once activates the *Mouse Mode* and pressing it again toggles it off again.
+        In this case, the Mode-switching is configured to toggle between *Default Mode* and *Mouse Mode*, i.e. pressing down the left stick once will activate the *Mouse Mode*, and pressing it again will deactivate it and return to *Default Mode*.
         When *Mouse Mode* is active you can perform mouse inputs as follows:
         - The left stick controls the mouse cursor
         - The right trigger performs a left-click